real-prash/Mocean---Fitness-App/README.md

 ![Static Badge](https://img.shields.io/badge/fitness%20app-orange)

 # Mocean
-Mocean is a fitnes app helping people achieve their health and fitness goals.
+Mocean is a fitness app helping people achieve their health and fitness goals.

 # How to run
 Pull the project from main or download as a zip file